aswinchari/Hemispherotomy/README.md

 ## Simulating the Hemispherotomy

-The simulated PIH steps were performed on an adolescent atlas brain, available through the [Open Science Framework page for this project](https://osf.io/68tmn/?view_only=f297d42574c24a4aaa16b5aa2d8b5187).
+The simulated PIH steps were performed on an adolescent atlas brain, available through the [Open Science Framework page for this project](https://osf.io/68tmn/?view_only=f297d42574c24a4aaa16b5aa2d8b5187) under **SimulatedCuts.zip**.
 These were registered onto the individual subject brains and the diffusion was re-run exclusing the regions of interest for each cut from the streamlines, as per the script **hemispherotomy.sh**.
-The output connectomes are available either as csv files or imported into a matlab structure at the [Open Science Framework page for this project](https://osf.io/68tmn/?view_only=f297d42574c24a4aaa16b5aa2d8b5187)
+The output connectomes are available either as csv files (**Output.zip**) or imported into a matlab structure (**hemispherotomy.mat**) at the [Open Science Framework page for this project](https://osf.io/68tmn/?view_only=f297d42574c24a4aaa16b5aa2d8b5187)

 # Analysis

 The extracted connectomes were assembled as structures and analysed in Matlab v2020b using the scripts provided.
 The Matlab scripts are ordered and the intermediate output files are also provided.
-Figures were generated in Matlab.
+Graphical figures were generated in Matlab.

 # Visualisation